 The module describes approaches, processes, methodologies and techniques commonly used for large-scale information systems development.
-It covers the systems development life cycle (SDLC), including project initiation, analysis, design and implementation, addressing key aspects and techniques at each stage, such as the use of class and object diagrams.
-Several project methodologies are described, including Agile (Scrum) methodology.
-The module also incorporates insights into professional and legal issues surrounding Information Systems development.
+It covers the systems development life cycle (SDLC), including project initiation, analysis, design and implementation, addressing key aspects and techniques at each stage.
+Project methodologies are described, with an emphasis on the Scrum methodology.
+The module also incorporates insights into professional and legal issues associated with EIS development.

-- Data Protection, Freedom of Information and Intellectual Property Rights
+- GDPR, Freedom of Information & Intellectual Property Rights, Contracts & Business Planning

 - Computer Misuse, Digital Surveillance, Ethical Issues in Computing